dfbarrero/aiCourse/assignments/parameters/parameters.md

 First of all, if you are using Windows, you will need to install Python 3.X.
 Just [download it](https://www.python.org/downloads/) and install it as any other software.
 In case you where using Linux or Mac, you already has Python in your machine.

 Install *inspyred* following the instructions available on http://pythonhosted.org/inspyred/.
 Basically, *inspyred* is a Python module that can be installed like any other module.
 From a Unix or PowerShell console, just type ```pip install inspyred```.
-You may need also install the package statistics, in that case execute the command ```pip install inspyred```.
+You may need also install the package statistics, in that case execute the command ```pip install statistics```.

 ## One-max problem with Inspyred